DaleFaubion/gopro-data-collection-amiga-app/README.md

 ```

 If the ingest indicates that the gps data is corrupted, you can perform individual steps of the ingest by passing the `-s` flag with the step number to run.
+The date with hand-labeled data with row/bay labels is '2019-06-12'.

 ## Database Ingest (CSV -> DB)